Labour Induction

 What is labour induction?

-Sometimes, if labour hasn’t started on its own, healthcare providers use medicines to make a woman’s labour start so she can deliver her baby vaginally.
+Sometimes, if labour hasn’t started on its own, healthcare providers use medicines to help a person’s labour start so they can deliver the baby vaginally.
 This is called “labour induction.”

 Why would my healthcare provider recommend labour induction?

 The most common reason for labour induction is that the pregnancy has gone 2 weeks or more past the due date.
-The baby may get too big if you carry it this far past your due date.
-It may not be able to get enough food from inside your body.
 Your healthcare provider might also recommend labour induction if:

 - Your water breaks but you aren’t having any contractions.